16 to 19 funding allocations

 We calculate funding for institutions using the 16 to 19 funding formula.

-Funding allocations are driven by student recruitment and the funding formula includes factors that reflect student retention, higher cost subjects, disadvantaged students and area costs.
+Funding allocations are calculated using lagged student volumes and the funding formula that includes factors that reflect student retention, higher cost subjects, disadvantaged students and area costs.
 Our main collection page includes further information about each element within the 16 to 19 funding formula.

 We supplement the funding calculated using the 16 to 19 funding formula with additional funding for high needs students and funding that provides financial support to students to help with their education costs.